diogoff/trackml-100/README.md

 ### What is `qsub_routes.py`?

 Nothing special.
-Only the command that runs `routes.py` on a [PBS](https://www.pbspro.org/) cluster.
+Only the command that runs `routes.py` as a single worker on a [PBS](https://www.pbspro.org/) cluster.

 ## The third step: _tracks_